The Mysterious and Tragic Life of Kaspar Hauser

 Pencil drawing by Kaspar Hauser, 1829. ( Public Domain )

-That was a day when Hauser did not return for the midday meal, but was found in the cellar of the Daumer's house bleeding from a cut wound on the forehead.
+That was a day when Hauser did not return for the midday meal, but was found in the cellar of the Daumer's house bleeding from a cut wound on his forehead.
 On April 3, 1830 a pistol shot went off in Hauser's room.
 His guardian hurriedly entered the room, only to find him bleeding from a wound to the right side of his head.